 Apply for a Used Cloth & Personal Items Trading License in Dubai

 The global secondhand economy is growing at an unprecedented pace, and Dubai sits at the centre of it.
 With its strategic location bridging Europe, Asia, and Africa, the emirate has become a natural hub for the trade of used clothing and personal items.
-Whether you are an entrepreneur looking to tap into the circular fashion movement or an established trader seeking a regulated base for re-export operations, obtaining a Used Cloth & Personal Items Trading Licence in Dubai is a commercially sound and increasingly popular choice.
+Whether you are an entrepreneur looking to tap into the circular fashion movement or an established trader seeking a regulated base for re-export operations, obtaining a Used Cloth & Personal Items Trading License in Dubai is a commercially sound and increasingly popular choice.

-This guide covers everything you need to know about Activity Code 4774.99, the Trading Licence category available through the Dubai South Business Hub Free Zone, including setup costs, compliance requirements, and why this jurisdiction gives your business a genuine competitive edge.
+This guide covers everything you need to know about Activity Code 4774.99, the Trading License category available through the Dubai South Business Hub Free Zone, including setup costs, compliance requirements, and why this jurisdiction gives your business a genuine competitive edge.

-What the Licence Covers
+What the License Covers

 Permitted activities typically include: